 - Home network troubleshooting

 - Per CDC guidelines, individuals who are not fully vaccinated against COVID-19 should refrain from all university-sanctioned international travel, including, but not limited to, study abroad and international exchange programs.

 - Student international travel in U.S. Department of State Level 1 and 2 countries is permitted.
 All students must coordinate university-sanctioned international travel plans through GEO and follow all GEO registration requirements and CDC guidance for international travel.

 - Student international travel in U.S. Department of State Level 3 and 4 countries is prohibited, but an exception will be considered by petition to VCU’s International Travel Advisory Committee (ITAC).
-For travel to Level 3 countries (due to COVID-19 only), a final decision will be made by ITAC.
-For travel to Level 3 countries due to risk indicators other than COVID-19, and travel to Level 4 countries, a final decision will be made by the provost and senior vice president for academic affairs or the senior vice president for health sciences and CEO of VCU Health System and communicated by GEO.
-Students should work with GEO to petition and register their travel is approved.
+The committee will make the final decision.
+Students should work with GEO to petition and register their travel if granted an exception.

 - Student international travelers must: